 Guidelines and Rules

-1. Open to current financial individual members of the PSNZ (Photographic Society of New Zealand) or financial members of clubs affiliated to the PSNZ residing in New Zealand or overseas, financial members of APS (Australian Photographic Society), financial members of PSSA (Photographic Society of South Africa) or financial members of clubs affiliated to PSSA, financial members of the RPS (Royal Photographic Society) United Kingdom and financial members of Fotobond Holland (National Photographic Society).
+1. Open to current financial individual members of the PSNZ (Photographic Society of New Zealand) or financial members of clubs affiliated to the PSNZ residing in New Zealand or overseas and financial members of national amateur photographic organisations or affiliated clubs from outside of New Zealand.

-2. Up to four entries per member with a maximum of two in any one category.
+2. Up to four entries per entrant with a maximum of two in any one category.

 3. An AV that has received an Acceptance or higher in the Tauranga AV Salon may not be reentered.